C-Makridis/find_duplicates/README.md

 1. Files are grouped by size.
 (Progress: '.' per file)
 1. Files with matching sizes have their md5 checksum computed.
 (Progress: 'C' per file)

     'E' in the progressbar denotes an Error.
-(See stderr for details)
+(See log file for details)

 ## Examples:
 	python find_duplicates.py /home/user/Downloads /home/user/Pictures/